soundtrackyourbrand/docs/sdk/index.md

 It is available for selected partners with potential for over 5000 locations.
 If you're interested in becoming one, please reach out to [sdk@soundtrackyourbrand.com](mailto:sdk@soundtrackyourbrand.com).

 All applications using the SDK must adhere to the Soundtrack Terms & Conditions.
-Certification is required before launch.
+Certification of the integration is required before launch.
+Any non-trivial modification to the integration post-launch requires re-certification before it is released.

 ### API
 The SDK provides C header files, exposing an API called SPlayer API.
 It enables you to do basic playback control and interface to the audio output of your choice.